Preventive Dentistry in Plymouth, MN: Do I Need It?

 The most basic preventive measure you are probably familiar with is the twice a year cleaning and exam.
 So what about those 6 month visits to the dentist for family members?
 Are they really necessary?
 It is interesting to note where the 6-month rule of thumb first originated for dental visits.
 Its origins stem back over 50 years ago.
 It was noticed that dental exams for people who were entering the military showed that their teeth tended to not be in good shape.

 There was a lot of care and treatment needed.
 This is because at that time not many people actually took good care of their teeth.
 There were no studies, guidelines or advice on how often one should visit their dentist for a checkup and cleaning.
 Usually, a visit to the dentist was problem-based.
+Today, we routinely include oral cancer screenings to detect and avoid problems.
 If you had a toothache or broken tooth you would call your dentist to fix it.
 Not much thought or emphasis was placed on preventing the problems in the first place.

 Preventive Dental Care Guidelines